amolprabhu/Loan-EMI-Default-Payment-Prediction/README.md

 The project was completed in 5 major steps:
 1. Data Cleaning
-2. Exploratory Data Analysis (EDA)
+2. Data Transformation
-3. Feature Transformation and Data Preparation
+3. Exploratory Data Analysis (EDA)
-4. Model Building
+4. Data Preparation
-5. Model Tuning
+5. Model Building and Model Tuning

 A Random Forest Classifier model was built to predict default EMI payments.
 The model was evaluated using a recall metric to reduce false negatives.
 A Recall score of 92% was acheived.